ShwethaReddymalli/data603-sp22/research-paper/final.md

 ### *2.1 Framework of MapReduce*

 MapReduce is a software framework that enables writing applications that process a vast amount of data.
 The framework sorts the output of the maps, which are inputted to the reduced tasks, having both the input and output of the job stored in a file system.
 This takes care of scheduling tasks, monitors them, and re-executes the failed tasks.
 This framework has a Master-slave architecture that integrates with HDFS to provide the same benefits for parallel data processing.
-This has phases that include mapping, shuffling, sort, and reducing.
+This has phases that include mapping, shuffling, sorting, and reducing.
 This helps in enabling you to work on large clusters of commodity hardware, in a reliable and fault-tolerate manner.
 The code in MapReduce can be written in Java, C, and scripting languages.
 In MR programs are automatically parallelized and executed on a runtime system that manages to partition the input data, schedule execution, and manage communication, including recovery from machine failures.
 <br />
 <br />